SharePoint/sp-dev-docs/docs/solution-guidance/Information-management-sample-app-for-SharePoint.md

 ---
-title: Information management sample add-in for SharePoint
+title: Information management sample SharePoint Add-in
 description:
 ms.date: 5/2/2018
 ---
-# Information management sample add-in for SharePoint
+# Information management sample SharePoint Add-in
 As part of your Enterprise Content Management (ECM) strategy, you can get or set site policies to manage the lifecycle of your SharePoint site.

 _**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_